stephenredfield/InstructorResources/IssuingGrades.md

 4. Scroll down to make sure some student names show up, because sometimes they don't.
 5. Click on the Tools wheel up by your name (No clue why it doesn't pop up contextually when you select a row).
 6. Click where it says "Browse" (I know it looks like a text entry field.
 It isn't.)
-7. Browse to the XLS file provided when you exported using the "Faculty Grade Entry" Canvas tool, then hit "Upload" and "Continue"
+7. Browse to the XLS file provided when you exported using the "Faculty Grade Entry" Canvas tool, then hit "Upload" and "Continue".
+If you don't hit "Upload" first it won't work and no, the "Continue" button doesn't change based on whether or not you've uploaded the file yet.
 8. On the "Map" step, you have to manually map the "Narrative Grade" column to "Narrative Grade".
 No, I don't know what a Narrative Grade is, either.
 9. (Optional) Cross your fingers and, if the urge takes you, pray this works correctly.
 10. (Optional) Immediately go and manually check everything worked correctly.
 No, I don't trust it yet either.